darkrelics/eidolon-engine/documentation/incremental-story.md

 2. **Processing** (mechanical only):
    - Poller detects segment ready for processing
-   - Queued to SQS for ops-process-segment
+   - Queued to SQS for ops-segment-process
    - Challenges evaluated, combat simulated
    - XP and wounds applied to character